SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 > [!NOTE]
 > The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

-Before you run this code sample:
+### Before you run this code sample

 - Store your user images that you intend to upload to SharePoint Online on a file share or web server.
 - Edit the userlist.csv file to include the following:
     - A header row containing the value **UserPrincipalName**, **SourceURL**.
 	- For each user, add a new row containing the user's organizational account (or user principal name) and the file path or URL of the image to upload.

-- To run this sample from Visual Studio, configure the **Core.ProfilePictureUploader** project with the following command-line arguments: `-SPOAdmin Username -SPOAdminPassword Password -Configuration filepath`
+### To run this sample from Visual Studio

+Configure the **Core.ProfilePictureUploader** project with the following command-line arguments: `-SPOAdmin Username -SPOAdminPassword Password -Configuration filepath` where:
-  Where:

-	- *Username* is your Office 365 administrator's username.
+- **Username** is your Office 365 administrator's username.

-	- *Password* is your Office 365 administrator's password.
+- **Password** is your Office 365 administrator's password.

-	- *Filepath* is the file path of the configuration.xml file.
+- **Filepath** is the file path of the configuration.xml file.

-- To set the command-line arguments on the Core.ProfilePictureUploader project:
+### To set the command-line arguments on the Core.ProfilePictureUploader project

-	- In Solution Explorer, open the shortcut menu (right click) for the **Core.ProfilePictureUploader** project > **Properties**.
+1. In Solution Explorer, open the shortcut menu (right-click) for the **Core.ProfilePictureUploader** project > **Properties**.

-	- Choose **Debug**.
+2. Choose **Debug**.

-	- In **Command line arguments**, enter the command-line arguments listed earlier.
+3. In **Command line arguments**, enter the command-line arguments listed earlier.

-- To configure the upload process to meet your requirements, edit the configuration.xml file by entering the following values:
+### To configure the upload process to meet your requirements

+Edit the configuration.xml file by entering the following values:

 - The name of your Office 365 tenant in the **tenantName** element.
 For example: `<tenantName>contoso.onmicrosoft.com</tenantName>`

 - The user mapping file path in the **pictureSourceCsv** element.
 For example: `<pictureSourceCsv>C:\temp\userlist.csv</pictureSourceCsv>`

 - Image upload instructions using the **thumbs** element.
 Edit the following attributes in the thumbs element:

     - **aupload3Thumbs** - Set to **true** if you want to upload three images for each user, or set to **false** if you only want to upload one image.

     - **createSMLThumbs** - Set to **true** if you want to create three different sized images (small, medium, and large) of the source image, or set to **false** if you want to upload three images of the same size.

 - Additional properties to set on the user's profile using the **additionalProfilePropties** element.
 For example, the following XML specifies an additional user profile property called **SPS-PictureExchangeSyncState** that should be set to zero on the user's profile when the code sample runs.

 	```
 	<additionalProfileProperties>